pmeulen/ansible-tools/README.md

 `$ ansible-playbook site.yml -i environments/vm/inventory`

-If you omit the inventory, Ansible will try to use an the inventory file from one of its default locations (/etc/ansible/hosts, ./inventory), which is probably not what you want.
+If you omit the inventory, Ansible will try to use an the inventory file from one of its default locations (/etc/ansible/hosts or ./inventory), which is probably not what you want.

 # Working with environments from a Playbook
 Ansible tools comes with a working example playbook _site.yml_.
 This playbook applies the _common_ role to a server.